bbauska/JS-Tips-JavaScript/README.md

       <li>Segregated external JavaScript files are cached by browsers and can speed up page load times.</li>
       <li>These small js files can be minified to reduce the size and make it not readable
 	  by humans, using Google closure or YUI Compressor or other.</li>
-      <ol>Many popular JavaScript libraries are available as hosted on content delivery networks
+      <li>Many popular JavaScript libraries are available as hosted on content delivery networks
 	  (cdn) and you can simply point to them using the URL in the src, this avoids copying the js file to local folder.</li>
       <li>Using external JS you can take benefits of advanced tools such as RequireJS or CommonJS